Digital-Alchemy-TS/documentation/src/pages/synapse/index.md

 See the [usage guide](/synapse/usage) for more details about managing configurations and events

+### ♻️ State Restoration

+> ⚠️ **IMPORTANT** State is not actively persisted anywhere with `synapse`, there is no guarantee that restarting your application will not result in partial/full loss of state.

+When your application reboots, `synapse` will attempt to map data from entity state reported by Home Assistant back to the configuration variable in order to reload properly.
+If the entity reports as `unavailable` at boot, the immediate next state will be used.

 ### 🔄 Automatic availability reporting

 As part of the application lifecycle, a "coming online" / "going offline" message is emitted to Home Assistant to help manage entity availability.